-In a remote cabin, surrounded by trees for miles, Adam (Gabe Nicholson) spends his days hunting with his dog and checking a deer cam for evidence of movement in the night.
+In a remote cabin surrounded by trees for miles, Adam (Gabe Nicholson) spends his days hunting with his dog and checking a deer cam for evidence of movement in the night.
 His brother Pete (Michael Daniel) is the only person that visits him, occasionally driving him out to see their grandmother Nani (June Peterson).
 Nani lives by herself in the same woods, widowed after the death of her husband some years ago.
 In his private time, Adam pours over tape recordings of Nani talking about a spirit she calls Sator that talks to her, watches over her, and teaches her about herself and the people around her.
-The mental illness we assume effects Nani might also have effected Gabe & Adam‘s mother but no one seems to talk too much about her, except to say that they don’t believe “what happened to her” happened the way everyone believes it happened.
+The mental illness we assume affects Nani might also have affected Gabe & Adam‘s mother but no one seems to talk too much about her, except to say that they don’t believe “what happened to her” happened the way everyone believes it happened.

 In the quietest moments, when no one else is around, Gabe is visited by memories and dreams of his mother and a strange spirit of his own.
-With very minimal dialogue, we’re left to extract the emotion of these visitations from Gabe, and while he rarely shows it on his face, these interactions with Sator are pure terror.
+With minimal dialogue, we’re left to extract the emotion of these visitations from Gabe, and while he rarely shows it on his face, these interactions with Sator are pure terror.
 It’s a strange thing to sit, and be comfortable with fear, but it’s what Sator does best.
-There are no traditional scares for the majority of the film, but the mood and atmosphere is deeply haunting and as unnerving as the worst nightmare you ever lived through.
+There are no traditional scares for the majority of the film, but the mood and atmosphere is deeply haunting and as unnerving as the worst nightmare you’ve ever lived through.

 In recent years, independent horror has been gifted with some truly haunting MumbleGore films like Patrick Brice’s anxiety-ridden Creep (2014), and Robert Eggers’ instant classic The Witch (2015).
 These films are character-driven stories that rely on dialog or atmosphere to drive plot, forgoing traditional story structure to move audiences from opening to closing credits.
 The choices that define the subgenre are made in response to its restraints.
 MumbleGore typically uses single locations, non-professional actors and equipment, making the films seem more like documents of a fictional happening than quote/unquote movies.
 It’s a quality that I’ve always appreciated because it made them feel real, like I was a fly on the wall of something no one was ever expected to see.
-It also made the films feel personal, and with everyone on the projects working a handful of jobs each to bring the movie to life, they kind of always were personal.
+It also made the films feel personal, and with everyone on the projects working a handful of jobs each to bring the movie to life, they kind of always are personal.

 “The fear in Sator is primal…the hairs on the back of your neck know before you do that this is not a safe place.”